rickwelch/pumphouse/README.md

 #pumphouse - python files to remotely manage each pumphouse.
 Monitor water levels and pump current, movement within the building, air temperature and humidity, and report that to a remote server every 15 minutes.

-Install new version of 6-bit Raspian onto Raspberry Pi 4 or 5 and install python and sqlite3 Make sure the I2C bus is enabled on your pi using
+Install new version of 16-bit Raspian onto Raspberry Pi 4 or 5 and install python and sqlite3 Make sure the I2C bus is enabled on your pi using the

+     Preferences-> Raspberry Pi Configuration -> Interfaces

+screen.

-Install this code
+To install this code
 * mkdir /opt/foo
 * chown pi:pi /opt/foo ( or your login user name )
 * cd /opt/foo